MohammadHijjawi97/Wikipediainfobox/README.md

 2. **Approach 2**: Fine-tuning large language models (LLMs) directly for classification tasks, achieving competitive accuracy in identifying infobox templates based on article content.

 > **Note:**
 > These are sample codes only, provided to showcase the implementation process of both approaches.
-For a more detailed overview, please refer to the full project report.